Trade Republic vs DEGIRO

 Is Trade Republic better than DEGIRO for long-term ETF investors?

 For passive investors who want automated savings plans and zero-cost investing, Trade Republic is usually the better fit.
+The savings plan feature alone is a significant structural advantage for anyone doing regular monthly contributions.
 DEGIRO suits investors who want access to multiple exchanges and a broader asset universe, but require more hands-on management.
+DEGIRO also has a longer track record (founded 2008 vs 2015) and is publicly listed, which some investors consider a meaningful trust advantage.

 Does DEGIRO offer savings plans like Trade Republic?

-No. DEGIRO does not offer automated recurring investment plans (savings plans).
-All purchases on DEGIRO are placed manually.
-Trade Republic’s savings plans are one of its defining features for passive investors.
+No. DEGIRO does not offer automated recurring investment plans.
+All purchases on DEGIRO are placed manually — every monthly contribution requires you to log in and submit an order.
+Trade Republic’s savings plans execute automatically at zero commission, which is one of its defining features for passive investors.

 Which broker has lower fees — Trade Republic or DEGIRO?